meltonme/nfl_sports_betting_analysis/README.md

 ### Background
 With the legalization of sports betting spread across the country rapidly starting in 2018 when the Supreme Court overturned the Professional and Amateur Sports Protection Act (PASPA).
 The law effectively made sports betting legal in Nevada and a few other states.
 With the upcoming Superbowl LVIII (58); our project will focus on how various factors pertaining to how sportsbook set game spreads and over/under total.

-## Technology Used and Data Cleaning Process - Miranda Melton
+## Technology Used and Data Cleaning Process

 ### Data Location
 The original datasets were found in a Kaggle Notebook called "NFL Scores and Betting Data" ("https://www.kaggle.com/datasets/tobycrabtree/nfl-scores-and-betting-data").